How to Add Xdebug to the Official Docker WordPress Image

 Windows: File > Settings > PHP > Servers

 and set the file mapping.
 In my case (the IDE is installed on a Mac, and the project is deployed under Ubuntu on an Oracle VirtualBox virtual machine), the WordPress installed in the folder www.
 And in the Docker container, the root directory for WordPress is /var/www/html.
-So I had to set mapping from www to /var/www/html so that PhpStorm knew which directory at the Docker container corresponded to the root directory of the project.
+So I had to set mapping from www to /var/www/html so that PhpStorm knew which directory inside the Docker container corresponded to the root directory of the project.
 E.g. for wpdiaries.com, the settings window would look similar to this:

 Path mapping in PhpStorm